SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-migration.md

 For details on migration, refer to [Migrating from CEL (Esper) to Apama](/apama/overview-analytics/#migrate-from-esper) in the Streaming Analytics guide.

-Note that we offer an open-source translation tool which assists you in the migration of Esper CEL to Apama EPL.
-It is available from GitHub at [https://github.com/SoftwareAG/apama-streaming-analytics-esper2apama](https://github.com/SoftwareAG/apama-streaming-analytics-esper2apama).
-See the readme in GitHub for details.
-This tool focuses on reducing (though not eliminating!) the amount of human involvement needed during migration by automating translation of some of the most commonly occurring Esper constructs.
+Note that we offer an open-source Esper-to-Apama EPL translation tool which assists you in the migration of Esper CEL to Apama EPL.
+It generates EPL that is compatible with the Apama microservice version 10.6.6 and above.
+The translation tool is available from GitHub at [https://github.com/SoftwareAG/apama-streaming-analytics-esper2apama](https://github.com/SoftwareAG/apama-streaming-analytics-esper2apama).
+This tool focuses on reducing (though not eliminating) the amount of human involvement needed during migration by automating translation of some of the most commonly occurring Esper constructs.
+See the README in GitHub for details.

 #### Removal of DELETE method for audit logs